JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 Is this the Camp Site Rule?
 ====

-Safeguarding is closely related to the Camp Site Rule, aka the Scouting Rule, "Always leave the campground cleaner than you found it.", but applies to a more specific context (when addressing a problem) and is a more constrained action (15% reduction of the genus).
+Safeguarding is closely related to the Camp Site Rule, aka the Scouting Rule, "Always leave the campground cleaner than you found it.", but applies to a more specific context (in response to a problem) and is a more constrained action (15% reduction of the genus).

 Is this Refactoring?
 ====